The Best Free & Cheap Podcast Hosting Sites – August 2018

-When looking for a podcast host, there are a couple of things to check.
-Upload limits is a prime example.
+When looking for a podcast host, there are a few criteria to bear in mind.
+One critical factor is the host’s upload limits.
 Some free hosts will limit the size or number of files you can upload.
-Fine if you’re experimenting but not if you are planning to launch your own network.
-Analytics is also important and many free podcasts hosts have minimal analytics.
-Some allow integration with third-party tools, some do not.
+This is fine if you’re experimenting with you’re once-a-week review of local restaurants, but not OK if you are planning to launch your own network.
+Analytics is also important and many free podcasts hosts have minimal analytics in place.
+Some hosts allow integration with third-party tools, some do not.

-Integration with iTunes or other platforms is also a useful addition, as does the ability to create a homepage within the site where your latest podcasts can be featured in one place.
-After all, if someone stumbles across a podcast and likes what they hear, you want them to quickly be able to find more.
+Integration with iTunes or other platforms is a useful feature, as is the ability to create a homepage within the hosting site where your latest podcasts can be featured in one place.
+After all, if someone stumbles across a podcast and likes what they hear, you want them to quickly be able to find the rest of your output.

-Finally, if you can find a podcast hosting site that offers a free account with the option to upgrade to a more feature-rich service, all the better.
-It means you can upgrade your offering without having to set up all over again.
-Cheaper hosts that offer upgrades without having to shift your content would work well too.
+Finally, a podcast hosting site that offers a free or inexpensive account with the option to upgrade to a more feature-rich service is ideal, because it means you can upgrade your offering without having to set up all over again.

 The cheap or free podcast hosting sites within this list includes some or all of these features.